binaryberry/Portfolio/README.md

 Learning Object-Oriented Design and Testing
 -----------
-- [Supermarket] - initially just an exercise to get a grasp of CRC cards, but I coded it for fun!
+- [Supermarket] - Initially just an exercise to get a grasp of CRC cards, but I coded it for fun!
 - [Airport] - a weekend challenge
 - [Boris Bikes] - A more complex version of Airport
 - [Battleships] - First experience working in a team (5 people).
 Went well!